Saturday, October 22, 2022

 Note, these are the markers for a young person lacking emotional and social adjustment.

-Lowering the consumption of fat and salt leads to an increased consumption of sugar, which is linked to welfare diseases (Hall et al. 2019; Lustig, 2009, 2017).
+Lowering the consumption of fat and salt leads to an increased consumption of sugar, which is linked to welfare diseases like Type 2 and 3 diabetes (Hall et al. 2019; Lustig, 2009, 2017).

 Link to source.